-Zhang Hong Head of Private Equity, Baker McKenzie FenXun
+Zhang Hong Head of Private Equity, FenXun Shanghai

-Zhang Hong is the Head of Private Equity of Baker McKenzie FenXun, a joint operation established by Baker McKenzie in China and FenXun Partners, which was approved by the Shanghai Justice Bureau in 2015.
+Zhang Hong is the Head of PE of FenXun Partners, which is a premier Chinese law firm.
+FenXun established a joint operation office with Baker McKenzie in China as Baker McKenzie FenXun, which was approved by the Shanghai Justice Bureau in 2015.

-Chinese FDI in Europe and North America 2.2 in 2021
+2.2 Chinese FDI in Europe and North America in 2021